BorjaEst/gevopy/README.md

-> You can additionally define `setup` as method to execute once at the begining of each generation before phenotypes are evaluated.
+> You can additionally define `setup` as method to execute once at the begining of each generation before genotypes are evaluated.

 > The only accepted values for scheduler are `synchronous`, `threads` and `processes`.
 By default `threads` is used.